 - Bill-of-materials includes a Mouser Electronics Project Link.

 Circuit boards are available for sale.
 Payment is handled via Paypal.
 You can pay with any of the major credit cards and do not need an account with Paypal to complete the purchase.
-The complete Design Documentation (40+ page .pdf), including a full set of schematics, circuit description, assembly guide, and bill-of-materials will be provided to paying customers.
+The complete Design Documentation (40+ page .pdf), including circuit description, assembly guide, and bill-of-materials will be provided to paying customers.

 The total parts cost for the board shown above is approximately $100.
 A reasonable build budget for a complete stereo amplifier, including chassis, heat sinks, connectors, etc. is about $400.